bUnit-dev/bUnit/README.md

 # Blazor Components Testing Library
 A testing library for Blazor Components.
 You can easily define components under test in C# or Razor syntax, it has intelligent HTML diffing/comparison logic.
 You can easily interact with and inspect components, trigger event handlers, provide cascading values, inject services, mock `IJsRuntime`, and perform snapshot testing.

-This framework's goal is to make it easy to write _comprehensive, stable unit tests_ for Blazor Components/Razor Components.
+This library's goal is to make it easy to write _comprehensive, stable unit tests_ for Blazor Components/Razor Components.
 To see how, head to the documentation pages:

 1. [Introduction](docs)
 2. [Getting started](docs/#getting-started)